Caterham School: Wilberforce Hall

 Located off the cloisters is the Wilberforce Hall - Caterham's former formal dining hall - now named after the abolitionist William Wilberforce who was a founding governor of Caterham in 1811.
 The Wilberforce is notable for its illumination by seven Arts-and-Crafts stained glass windows between both sides and red-white polychrome brickwork.
 It is now a space for lectures, concerts (choirs, piano recitals or small instrumental groups), fashion shows, museum exhibitions and formal luncheons, teas or dinners.
 The hall has, however, been used for exhibitions for over a century: the 1924 Science Exhibition there featured an aquarium and a display of motor-car engines.
+The pianist Lance Dossor gave a number of piano recitals at the Hall during the 1930s, before gaining a prize at the III International Chopin Piano Competition.

+In November 2011, the Wilberforce Hall housed an important exhibition and auction fundraising for the school's charity programmes which featured commissioned miniature pieces "no larger than a postcard" from a number of notable artists and designers such as the architect Lord Norman Foster, the sculptor David Nash, the abstract artist Anthony Frost as well as artist and comedian Jim Moir.

 The Wilberforce Hall houses Caterham's large bicentenary banner which was attached at Westminster Abbey during its bicentenary service in October 2011.

+Two of the stained glass windows at one end of the Wilberforce Hall, with the bicentenary banner to the right.

 Headmaster's House and Garden

 Adjoining the Old School is Headmaster's House which was, traditionally, the residence of the Headmaster of Caterham.
 In the 1940s it was the home of the historian D.G.E.
 Hall.
 To the front of it is the Headmaster's Garden, which is Caterham's formal garden but is now much reduced.
+Traditionally, the garden was both a personal space for the Headmaster and a venue for formal occasions (such as the reception of the Deputy Prime Minister, Sir Geoffrey Howe in 1982).
 For a time this featured a parterre of Caterham's emblem.

-The area in front of the Old School is also the site of the school's annual classic car show.
+It remains to this day that pupils are not permitted to stand on or walk across the lawn of the Headmaster's Garden without permission and should dismount if cycling past.